greghunt/umt/README.md

 this, it provides a critical `n` function that creates a node that can be post-processed by any other registered events of that node type.

-The `umt` object is created with a `options` object that contains an array of plugins.
-The plugins are applied in order, and the last plugin in the array wins.
+The `umt` object is created with an array of plugins that dictate how nodes should be handled.

 Take a look at the sample parser in [bin/parse.ts](bin/parse.ts) for an example of loading all the plugins in this repo.
 Instructions for running are